chiedo/presentations/docs/a-primer-on-web3.md

 - I want to send money to my sweet Grandmother
 - With the traditional banking system, they say no problem
-- $60 fee - 1-5 days - and not on a Sunday
+- $60 fee - 1-5 days - and not on the weekend

 ---